-DORSODURO: Clamber over the Grand Canal via the wooden Ponte all’Accademia and you’re in Dorsoduro, a quieter district where you can escape some of the crowds.
+Clamber over the Grand Canal via the wooden Ponte all’Accademia and you’re in Dorsoduro, a quieter district where you can escape the crowds.
 Dip into the glories of Venetian art at the Accademia before heading south down Rio San Trovaso towards Zattere.
-Just past the first bridge, you’ll hit the Cantine del Vino già Schiavi – an upscale bacaro-cum-enoteca with dozens of wines by the glass (or by the bottle).
+Just past the first bridge, you’ll hit the Cantine del Vino già Schiavi – an upscale bacaro-cum-enoteca with dozens of wines by the glass (or bottle).
 Focus on the heavyweight Veneto numbers, and pair with the inventive, super-fresh cicchetti (small plates).

-Tasting tip: Don’t miss the hot crostini with unctuous melting lardo (pork fat) and pink peppercorns; or sweet and crispy polpette al carne (fried meatballs).
+Tasting tip Don’t miss the hot crostini with unctuous melting lardo (pork fat) and pink peppercorns; or sweet and crispy polpette al carne (fried meatballs).

-Tasting tip: Whatever’s on the ‘Sabato in Campo’ set menu: fresh fritto misto with a glass of Soave, perhaps, or prosecco.
+Tasting tip Whatever’s on the ‘Sabato in Campo’ set menu: fresh fritto misto with a glass of Soave, perhaps, or prosecco.

-Next, continue to centuries-old osteria Cantina Do Spade, which crops up in Casanova’s little black book of date-night dens and also has a great menu of regional wines.
+Still hungry?
+Continue to centuries-old osteria Cantina Do Spade, which crops up in Casanova’s little black book of date-night dens and also has a great menu of regional wines.

-Tasting tip: They are rightfully proud of their bestselling cicchetti: the tuna polpette, crab claws (chele di granchio) and baccalà-stuffed courgette flowers (when in season).
+Tasting tip They are rightfully proud of their bestselling cicchetti: the tuna polpette, crab claws (chele di granchio) and baccalà-stuffed courgette flowers (when in season).

 CICCHETTI CHEAT SHEET

-Check the daily specials: There’s almost always a mini set menu based on whatever’s freshest that day (especially near the Rialto fish market); otherwise, just point to individual cicchetti in the cabinet.
+Check the daily specials There’s almost always a mini set menu based on whatever’s freshest that day (especially near the Rialto fish market); otherwise, just point to individual cicchetti in the cabinet.

-It’s never too early for wine: Venetians pop in for a mid-morning pick-me-up, a quick post-shopping perk or pre-dinner aperitivo.
+It’s never too early for wine Venetians pop in for a mid-morning pick-me-up, a quick post-shopping perk or pre-dinner aperitivo.
 A tot of wine at 11am is completely acceptable.

-It *is* sometimes too late for coffee… Italians wouldn’t be caught dead drinking a latte after lunchtime.
+It *is* sometimes too late for coffee Italians wouldn’t be caught dead drinking a latte after lunchtime.

 KEY FOODIE PHRASES